Accepting late applications

 Discover more about grants, student loans, bursaries and scholarships.
 We also provide advice and support on budgeting, money management and financial hardship.

 Trips: Any compulsory field trips are funded by the school.
-Trips organised by the Architecture team are not compulsory, but you bear the costs if you choose to attend.
+Trips organised by the programme team are not compulsory, but you bear the costs if you choose to attend.

-Resources: For Architecture, Landscape and Design courses, you will produce portfolios of large format plots plus CNC/3D printed models etc. Costs will vary but could reach £250 a year for printing, £100 for model making, and £50 for visiting the sites.
+Resources: You will produce portfolios of large format plots plus CNC/3D printed models etc. Costs will vary but could reach £250 a year for printing, £100 for model making, and £50 for visiting the sites.

-Software: We provide Adobe software and Lynda.com online video tutorials.
-You will also have access to Nvivo, SPSS Modeler and SPSS Amos.
+Software: We provide a range of software free and also online video tutorials.
+In the university you will also have access to AutoCAD, Rhino, Grasshopper, ArcGIS, the Adobe Creative Suite and many other platforms.
 Any licenses for software outside of our range will come at your own cost.

 Careers and placements